Posts

 Image

 Picture Gavin Turek: Tiger Tiger Enjoy this 34th edition of Groovy, sexy & soulful !
 The opening and closing track are from Americana 2, an excellent blue-eyed-soul album, compiled by Zaf Chowdhry and Mark Taylor.
 They say about the album on AOR Disco: "More music from artists that never really quite made it to the AOR big time, or were able to afford their own yachts.
-Those 'ships in the night' artists who, in some cases, never even had a hit song, and who sank without a trace, without even a rubber dingy. " An example of a band that couldn’t find a 'rubber dingy' is RCR.
+Those 'ships in the night' artists who, in some cases, never even had a hit song, and who sank without a trace, without even a rubber dingy."
+An example of a band that couldn’t find a 'rubber dingy' is RCR.
 Their album ‘Scandal’ is crap, to be honest, but the track that Zaf Chowdhry and Mark Taylor found is something special!
 I like the dark and funky dance track from Clubfeet, which was an inspiration for this mix.
 Clubfeet are a five piece synth-pop band from Melbourne, Australia, and Cape Town, South Africa.
-In 2010, Clubfeet released their critically acclaimed debut LP ‘Gold o
+In 2010, Clubfeet released their critically acclaimed debut LP ‘Gold on g

 1977 Soul Heaven